tiagocaseiro/game-client-test-cpp/reviewers.md

 # Information for reviewers

 For this exercise, the approach was to turn each class in the /Games folder into a composition of self-contained Components, also known as GameObjects.
+It's an ECS-like approach of breaking concepts into small and reusable Components.

+Unlike pure ECS, the components for this exercise don't just hold data but are able to execute their own behavior.

 A **GameObject** is any entity that's part of the gameplay experience (e.g., Brick, Paddle, Ball, Power-Up), but instead of relying on concrete classes to describe each in-game entity, these same enties were broken donw into small **Components** that hold the necessary information to give our GameObjects some sort of behavior.